-‘The earlier breast cancer is detected and treated, the better the prognosis,’ says Dr Elisabeth Rosen, medical doctor at Livi.
+‘The earlier breast cancer is detected and treated, the better the prognosis,’ says Dr Elisabeth Rosen, medical doctor and women's health specialist at Livi.
 ‘That’s why it’s important to get into the habit of checking your breasts for lumps regularly.’

 ‘Knowing how your breasts should look and feel normally can help to alert you to any unusual changes that may be a symptom of breast cancer,’ says Dr Rosen.
 ‘Ideally, you should check your breasts once a month on the same day, a few days after your period.’

 If you’re postmenopausal, you should be checking your breasts for lumps on the same day every month.

 Am I eligible for breast screening?

 The risk of breast cancer increases with age and most breast cancers are diagnosed after age 50.
 It’s important to have regular breast screening, called a mammogram, when you’re invited.
 The aim of mammograms is to detect breast cancers early, when they’re too small to see or feel.

 In the UK, women aged from 50 to 71 are invited for breast screening every 3 years.
 Anyone who has symptoms or a family history of breast cancer is also eligible to have a mammogram.